 - Vomiting or diarrhea – in an effort to get rid of a menacing virus like the flu, some “quick exit” methods are sometimes utilized by the body’s defense mechanisms.
 These 2 symptoms are prime examples of a drastic effort to purge a virus – and that virus might be the influenza variety.

 - Chest pain or difficulty breathing – usually associated with the heart or lungs, these strange “emergency” symptoms have shown up in flu patients.
 Of course, any time you experience shortness of breath or chest pain, you should seek medical attention immediately.
 What most people aren’t aware of is that these things could be signs of the flu!

-Thanks for stopping by the Banner Urgent Care blog – check back for health tips, wellness news and other useful content.
+Thanks for stopping by the Urgent Care Extra blog – check back for health tips, wellness news and other useful content.